akuklev/akuklev/what-are-dependent-types.md

 printf( "Hello, %s!", argv[0] );
 ```

 This function has a variable number of arguments depending on the first argument `template`.
 If `template` contains no %-patterns, `printf` has no additional arguments.
 If it has a single `%s`, as in our example, it has an additional argument of type `string`.
 The pattern `%d` would require an integer argument, and `%f` a `float`.
+The number of %-patterns in the template determines how many additional arguments are required.

 In a sufficiently powerful dependently typed language, we can write down a precise signature for such a function:
 ```c